Brawl Brothers: Characters

 In a one-player game, a "partner" will chosen for the player at random by the CPU.
 The remaining characters thereafter (or clones of them per the Japanese storyline) will be chosen as bosses for the first three levels.
 The remaining level ends with a battle against the final boss, Dieter/Iceman, a martial artist with an extendable and flexible staff.

 Reception

-Nintendo Magazine System called it an "outstanding beat' em up which suffers on a few minor accounts" with an overall score of 84%.
-AllGame gave a rating of 3 out of 5 stars, praising the graphics, music, and addition of more enemies and moves than the original game.
-Criticism included the lack of speed, precision, and polish compared to games like Streets of Rage, Double Dragon, and Street Fighter II.
-Power Unlimited gave a review score of 75% writing: "Brawl Brothers graphics are excellent.
-They almost match the graphics of the arcade games of 1993.
-The gameplay may be a bit less, but it's still a great game."
+Brawl Brothers received a 20.79/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 145 spot.
+The game received mixed reviews from critics.
+Paul Davies and Edward Lawrence of Nintendo Magazine System called it an "outstanding beat' em up which suffers on a few minor accounts".
+AllGames Brett Alan Weiss praised the game's the graphics, music, and addition of more enemies and moves than Rival Turf!, but the lack of speed, precision, and polish compared to games like Streets of Rage and Double Dragon were criticized.